repeckadonatas/App-Containerization-Docker/README.md

 To use the program, run the _`main.py`_ file.
 Once started, the API data download will begin, followed by data preparation and then data upload to respective tables on a database.

-### 2. Using Docker

-To run the program in a Docker container, in the terminal window run `docker compose -f docker-compose.yaml up` command.
-The Docker compose YAML file should be on a target machine first.
-This will use **PostgreSQL** database image from docker.io and the image of the program from Docker Hub.

 \
 **Note:**

 Every time the program runs, a log file is created in `logs` folder for that day.
 Information about any subsequent run is appended to the log file of that day.
 The program logs every data download, data transformation and data upload to the database.
 Errors are also logged into the same log file for the current day of the run.

-- To restart the program, run _`main.py`_ again.
+- To restart the program, run _`main.py`_ again if the app is being run locally.

 ### **Important:**